barryosull/barryosull.com-lfs/contents/articles/2025-09-22-refactoring-is-a-skill.md

 A common management mantra is "What gets measured gets managed" (which is [erroneously attributed to Mike Drucker](https://web.archive.org/web/20250429013518/https://drucker.institute/thedx/measurement-myopia/)).
 Since the cost of not refactoring is so hard to measure we often don't even try and ignore it.
 This is a [management anti-pattern](https://medium.com/centre-for-public-impact/what-gets-measured-gets-managed-its-wrong-and-drucker-never-said-it-fe95886d3df6) and leads to many of the problems we face, but it's not one that's going to change anytime soon given our obsession with easy to measure (and game) metrics.

 ## 6. Others will be left with the mess
 As time goes on the debt grows and grows over years until it is unmanageable, but by that stage the original managers, product owners and most devs have probably moved on.
-We basically move kitchen every couple of weeks, so we'll never see the consequences of letting the mess build, and by that stage a new team will try to fix it and will decide "This is way to messy.
-Feck this, we should rewrite it!".
+We basically move kitchen every couple of weeks, so we'll never see the consequences of letting the mess build.
+This is triply true for project based environments with no ownership model.
+Why make it better when you're moving on in two months and won't see the benefit?
+It'll just slow you down after-all.

+By this stage a new team will inherit the burning kitchen, try to fix it and will decide "This is way to messy.
+Feck this, we should rebuild it!".
 Repeat this process for 30yrs and you get the banking system, a lumbering behemoth that is slow, impossible to change and being eaten by smaller faster incumbents like Revolut.
 We see the true cost far too late.

 # How do we incorporate refactoring into our dev cycles?
 Now we understand why we don't refactor, let's look at what we can do about it, how do we bring refactoring into our day to day and quarter to quarter?